qixiamg/OpenVape/README.md

 1. Deobf
 2. Fix codes

-If you want help me do this, please create a Pull request
+If you want to help me do this, please create a Pull request

 ## The fake vape source